scalar-labs/scalardb/docs/api-guide.md

 If you catch `CrudConflictException`, it indicates conflicts happen during a transaction so that you can retry the transaction, preferably with well-adjusted exponential backoff based on your application and environment.
 The sample code retries three times maximum and sleeps 100 milliseconds before retrying the transaction.

-Also, the `commit()` API could throw `CommitException`, `CommitConflictException`, and `UnknownTransactionException`.
+Also, the `commit()` API could throw `CommitException`, `CommitConflictException`, and `UnknownTransactionStatusException`.
 If you catch `CommitException`, like the `CrudException` case, you should cancel the transaction or retry the transaction after the failure/error is fixed.
 If you catch `CommitConflictException`, like the `CrudConflictException` case, you can retry the transaction.
-If you catch `UnknownTransactionException`, you are not sure if the transaction succeeds or not.
+If you catch `UnknownTransactionStatusException`, you are not sure if the transaction succeeds or not.
 In such a case, you need to check if the transaction is committed successfully or not and retry it if it fails.
 How to identify a transaction status is delegated to users.
 You may want to create a transaction status table and update it transactionally with other application data so that you can get the status of a transaction from the status table.